The Golfer's Body #3 - Releasing Your Swing

 The same restrictions that cause injury also reduce your golf performance.
 That is why every golfer who want to improve their performance and prevent injuries should always have a skilled musculoskeletal (MSK) practitioner as part of their team of professionals.
 By using conservative therapy and exercise you can improve your performance, and avoid those injuries that keep you off the course.

-Hope to see you in the clinic, in one of our MSR courses, or on the green's.
+Hope to see you in the clinic (not just for injuries), in one of our MSR courses, or on the green's.

 Dr. Brian Abelson DC